 Published on:

 The authors of www.PatentLawyerBlog.com are patent trial lawyers at Jeffer Mangels Butler & Mitchell LLP.
 We represent inventors, patent owners and technology companies in patent licensing and litigation.
 Whether pursuing patent violations or defending infringement claims, we are aggressive and effective advocates for our clients.
-For more information contact Greg Cordrey at 949.623.7236 or GCordrey@jmbm.com.
+For more information contact Greg Cordrey at 949.623.7236 or GCordrey@jmbm.com/a>.